jacobwilliams/mersenne-twister-fortran/README.md

   The latest API documentation can be found [here](https://jacobwilliams.github.io/mersenne-twister-fortran/).
 This was generated from the source code using [FORD](https://github.com/Fortran-FOSS-Programmers/ford).

 ### References
-  * T. Nishimura, "Tables of 64-bit Mersenne Twisters" ACM Transactions on Modeling and Computer Simulation 10.
+  * T. Nishimura, "[Tables of 64-bit Mersenne Twisters](https://dl.acm.org/doi/10.1145/369534.369540)" ACM Transactions on Modeling and Computer Simulation 10.
 (2000) 348--357.
-  * M. Matsumoto and T. Nishimura, "Mersenne Twister: a 623-dimensionally equidistributed uniform pseudorandom number generator" ACM Transactions on Modeling and Computer Simulation 8.
+  * M. Matsumoto and T. Nishimura, "[Mersenne Twister: a 623-dimensionally equidistributed uniform pseudorandom number generator](https://dl.acm.org/doi/10.1145/272991.272995)" ACM Transactions on Modeling and Computer Simulation 8.
 (Jan.
 1998) 3--30.
+  * [Original soucecode](http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/VERSIONS/FORTRAN/mt19937-64.f95) from math.sci.hiroshima-u.ac.jp
+  * [pikaia](https://github.com/jacobwilliams/pikaia) -- this module was originally created for that library, but was split off into a separate package.